Red Scapular of the Passion

-The Red Scapular of the Passion of Our Lord and the Sacred Hearts of Jesus and Mary is a Roman Catholic sacramental scapular associated with the Vincentians.
-It is often just called the Scapular of the Passion or simply the Red Scapular but it should not be confused with other similarly-termed scapulars described below.
+The Red Scapular of the Passion of Our Lord and the Sacred Hearts of Jesus and Mary is a Catholic sacramental scapular associated with the Vincentians.
+It is often just called the Scapular of the Passion or simply the Red Scapular.

 The Red Scapular of the Passion is a popular scapular and forms the uppermost portion of the Fivefold Scapular.

 Origin

 Apolline Andriveau

 Louise-Apolline-Aline Andriveau was born on 7 May 1810 in Saint-Pourçain-sur-Sioule (Allier) to Leonardo and Apolline (Grangie) Andriveau.
 Her father was a notary who saw to it that she received a good education.
 The family moved to Paris when her father received a promotion.
 Upon the death of her mother, it was decided that she should complete her studies at the convent of Saint Elizabeth.

 In 1830 Catherine Labouré had reported a vision of the Blessed Virgin, which she had experienced in the chapel of the motherhouse of the Daughters of Charity in Paris, which led to the development of the Miraculous Medal.
 Ten years later, in 1840, Sister Justine Bisqueyburu disclosed a vision of the Blessed Virgin she had purportedly experienced in the Daughters of Charity house in Blangy.
 This gave rise to the so-called Green Scapular.

 In 1833, she joined the Daughters of Charity of Saint Vincent de Paul as Sister Apolline, and was sent to the convent in Troyes where she spent the next thirty-eight years.
 Initially, she taught school but was later assigned to visiting the poor, and caring for the sisters chapel.
 She had a particular devotion to the Passion of Christ.

 Sister Apolline reported that from 26 July 1846 to 14 September 1846 visions of Jesus and Mary appeared to her in the convent in Troyes, France and promised her that those who wear the scapular faithfully and contemplated the Passion of Jesus Christ would be granted a great increase of faith, hope and charity every Friday.

 She described the apparition of July 26, 1846:Being in the chapel in the evening of the octave day of our Holy Father (St. Vincent de Paul), I saw, or thought I saw, Our Lord dressed in a flowing robe of a red color with a blue mantle hanging from his shoulders...He had in his hand a red scapular on which he was represented on the cross..."

 She further said that in a subsequent vision on September 14 (the Feast of the Exaltation of the Holy Cross) that Jesus told her that The priests of the Mission alone are to give this scapular, and those who wear it when blessed by them will receive every Friday a full remission of their sins, and a great increase of faith, hope, and charity."